spacetelescope/style-guides/guides/where-to-put-your-data.md

 1. Box: the institute uses Box as a file-sharing solution, but when used with static links it is also a useful (and ITSD-sanctioned) solution for intermediate data storage.
 The data may be shared (including for automated tests) by creating a direct static link to the data file.
-To obtain a direct link, select "Share" beside the file in Box, click on the gear icon (for Settings) and copy the URL at the bottom in the "Direct Link" section.
+Detailed instructions for this are below.
 2. Artifactory: this is an enterprise-level data storage solution that STScI has bought into.
 You may want to use this for larger datasets for functional work that is used by STScI but not external users.